What is Push ads? Push advertising 101

 Find the greatest Traffic Source for your needs

-Every affiliate advertiser needs a source to get some traffic for their push ads.
+Every affiliate needs a source to get some traffic for their push ads.
 Where does that traffic come from?
-Website or plugin owners, ad networks, domainers, or webmasters can ask to join a traffic source platform and provide their database for advertisers’ to use.
+Website or plugin owners, ad networks, push ad networks, domainers, or webmasters can ask to join a traffic source platform and provide their database for advertisers’ to use.

 After a verification process to ensure their traffic is good quality and not fraudulent they become push traffic publishers.